pyscript/docs/docs/user-guide/builtins.md

 ### `pyscript.window`

-This object is a proxy for the web page's
+On the main thread, this object is a direct reference to the `import js` module which, in turn, is a proxy of the [globalThis](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis).

-[global window context](https://developer.mozilla.org/en-US/docs/Web/API/Window).
+On a worker thread, this object is a proxy for the web page's [global window context](https://developer.mozilla.org/en-US/docs/Web/API/Window).

 !!! warning

     Please note that in workers, this is still the main window, not the worker's own global context.
-A worker's global context is reachable instead via `import js` (the `js` object being a proxy for the worker's `globalThis`).
+A worker's global context is always reachable instead via `import js` (the `js` object being a proxy for the worker's `globalThis`).

 ### `pyscript.document`

-This object is a proxy for the the web page's [document object](https://developer.mozilla.org/en-US/docs/Web/API/Document).
+On both main and worker threads, this object is a proxy for the the web page's [document object](https://developer.mozilla.org/en-US/docs/Web/API/Document).
-The `document` is a representation of the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Using_the_Document_Object_Model) and can be used to manipulate the content of the web page.
+The `document` is a representation of the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Using_the_Document_Object_Model) and can be used to read or manipulate the content of the web page.

 ### `pyscript.display`